 Actual Actual Projected Estimated

-PERFORMANCE MEASURES 2017 2018 2019 2020
+PERFORMANCE MEASURES 2018 2019 2020 2021

-Data Processing Fees collected \$116,338 \$116,570 \$118,000 \$118,000
+Data Processing Fees collected \$116,570 \$124,702 \$120,000 \$120,000

-- 1. HCRS Cropping Tool - a.
+1. HCRS Cropping Tool

+- a.
 Tested and supported tool for cropping, indexing and importing scanned images for older books - b.
 Cropping tool supports splitting multi-docs and rotating skewed images - c.
 Indexing tool supports adding references and removing extra pages - d.
 Import tool allows side-by-side review of original and cropped images - e.
-Renaming tool allows quick organizing and renaming of images in a folder - 2.
-"Dash By" Fixes - a.
+Renaming tool allows quick organizing and renaming of images in a folder

+2. "Dash By" Fixes

+- a.
 Worked with the Chief Deputy and Register to find parties with additional information added to the first, middle and/or last name fields - b.
 Corrected party names by removing additional information, adding A/P coded where appropriate - c.
-Tens of thousands of party names were corrected, making searches more accurate - 3.
-Courtesy Reference System - a.
+Tens of thousands of party names were corrected, making searches more accurate

+3. Courtesy Reference System

+- a.
 Online Record Search shows unofficial references that may or may not correct an official reference that may or may not be incorrect - b.
 Added a section to the HCRS application for admins to add courtesy references to official references - c.
-Tooltips are shown on the "corrected" reference, the document that the courtesy reference indicates and the document that the "incorrect" reference indicates - d.
-System is currently pending legal approval - 4.
-Register's website redesign - a.
+Tooltips are shown on the "corrected" reference, the document that the courtesy reference indicates and the document that the "incorrect" reference indicates

+4. Register's website redesign

+- a.
 Improved overall look and design of the Register's website - b.
 Expanded page width and font size for modern monitor resolutions - c.
 Reorganized address, contact and other areas - d.
 Streamlined search results - e.
 Improved readability of legal information using expanded width and backgrounds - f.
-Removed old code and pages - 5.
-Fixed numerous issues with the HCRS System - a.
-Fixed recording and indexing issues - b.
-Fixed reporting issues - c.
-Fixed invoicing and billing system issues - d.
-Improved HCRS Online Record Search - e.
-Made other quality of life fixes and improvements - 6.
-Reviewed roles for users with CM - a.
+Removed old code and pages - g.
+Moved "Downloads Sales Data" function to new site

+5. Fixed numerous issues with the HCRS System

+- a.
+Fixed recording and indexing issues

+- b.
+Fixed reporting issues

+- c.
+Fixed invoicing and billing system issues

+- d.
+Improved HCRS Online Record Search

+- e.
+Made other quality of life fixes and improvements

+6. Reviewed roles for users with CM

+- a.
 Created documents listing descriptions for each role - b.
 Locked down reports to the correct roles - c.
-Removed unused roles and improved related code - 7.
-Added discount date for accounts - a.
+Removed unused roles and improved related code a.
 Accounts automatically stop renewing after a given date

+7. Added discount date for accounts